Clinical OPC® 300 mg

-Clinical OPC provides tannin-free, low-molecular weight OPCs for the best absorbability.
+Clinical OPC provides tannin-free, low-molecular weight OPCs for high absorbability.

-Many other grape seed extracts include high levels of tannins—OPCs with a high molecular weight, little absorption, and few health benefits.
+Many other grape seed extracts include high levels of tannins—OPCs with a high molecular weight, which have limited absorption and few health benefits.

 † Supports healthy levels already within normal range

 †† In conjunction with a healthy diet and exercise regimen

 |French Grape||300 mg||**|